Filipino immigration to Mexico

 Filipino Mexicans (Mexicanos Filipinos) are Mexican citizens who are descendants of Filipino ancestry.
 There are approximately 1,200 Filipino nationals residing in Mexico.
 In addition, genetic studies indicate that about a third of people sampled from Guerrero have Asian ancestry with genetic markers matching those of the populations of the Philippines.

 History

-Filipinos first arrived in Mexico during the Spanish colonial period via the Manila-Acapulco Galleon.
-For two and a half centuries, between 1565 and 1815, many Filipinos and Mexicans sailed to and from Mexico and the Philippines as sailors, crews, slaves, prisoners, adventurers and soldiers in the Manila-Acapulco Galleon assisting Spain in its trade between Asia and the Americas.
-The majority of the Asian migrants to Mexico during this period were Filipinos, and to a smaller extent, other Asian slaves bought from the Portuguese or captured through war.
+Filipino immigration into Mexico expanded alongside the Manila-Acapulco Galleon trade, that formally began in 1565, with the successful return trip of the galleon ship, the San Pedro, headed by Friar Andrés de Urdaneta who had originally sailed out the island of Cebu in the Philippines.
+The trade route served as an economic connection between Spain, New Spain, and the Spanish East Indies.
+Throughout its two hundred and fifty years active, it transported goods, sailors, travelers, Asian migrants, and slaves between Manila and colonial Mexico.